ctf05/Interferometer-Submit/README.md

 4. Generating Data

 Before training, you need to generate the required data.
-Run the scripts in the DataCreators folder:
+Run the scripts in the FinalModel folder:

-python DataCreators/data_creator_1.py
-python DataCreators/data_creator_2.py
+FinalModel/DataCreatorClassaholic.py

 This will generate the necessary datasets for model training.